james-stevens/language_model/README.md

 ## Generate Mode

 In generate mode, it will generate text from a NN you have previously generated in Learn Mode.
-I have include an NN I created from
+I have included an NN I created from
 500 movie reviews (as per Prateek Joshi) - called `plots`.

 This means you can start generating text right away by using the NN I have provided.